chrismdp/cardpirates/rules/index.md

 # Rules

+{% include ad-skyscraper.html %}

+All you need is a standard deck of cards, and a makeshift counter of some sort for each player.

 ## Setup

-All you need is a standard deck of cards, and a makeshift counter of some sort for each player.

 Find a space on the ground or a table.
 Take your pack of cards, remove the aces and place them to one side.
 For 2 player games deal 6 cards to each player, for 3 players deal four cards, and 4 players deal 3 cards.

 Lay out the remaining cards face down in a 6 by 6 rectangle.
 This rectangle represents *the high seas*.
 There are four *islands* on the sea, represented at by the four Aces.
 Place each of these face up on each corner of the rectangle, one in from the edge, like this:

 ![setup]({{site.url}}/assets/setup.png)